WARNING - Unscrupulous Agencies (Rogue Traders)

 The Investigation sector is not immune to such threats.

 When looking for a local investigator a quick key word search on Google or any other search engine will point you to a myriad of impressive looking web sites carefully crafted to give the perception that the agency behind that internet shop front, is able to provide coverage of the type of service you seek and in your area.
 Yet invariably the lack of transparency as to the ownership of the web site, such as their virtual office and non-geographic contact numbers, give away a less professional intent.
+We have also been contacted by many victims of PI website scams after being tricked into providing credit card details only to find much higher sums being plundered from their accounts.

 The key ingredient to safeguard you against engaging a rogue PI business is ‘Accountability’, which comes with verifiable membership to The Association of British Investigators.